DanielJordanov01/Alarms/README.md

 on the selected alarm.
 4. I’ve given myself the freedom to create a custom logo for the project.
 It’s not necessary but it certainly makes the app look better and more professional.
-TODO in version 2.0
-1. Functionality of adding, removing and editing alarms can be added but for now it is out of the scope of this project.

 Running the project
 To start the project clone the repository navigate to /client then run “npm install” in the projects directory.
 After the installation of the packages is complete run “npm start” in the /client